SoftwareSeniPT/spotzer-codex/markdowns/workflows.md

 * QA will check the feedback work, and assign to developer if it’s not done and assign to PM when done
 * PM will deliver the project with updated changes to Spotzer.

->**Note:** At this point in time SoftwareSeni will classify the site as complete for billing purposes.
-See procedure on next page.
+<div class="info">**Note:** At this point in time SoftwareSeni will classify the site as complete for billing purposes.
+See procedure on next page.</div>

 ### Client Feedback
 * Spotzer send client’s feedback to SoftwareSeni using the Support e-mail